mithunkumarc/learning-golang/modules/ReadMe.md

                 + package2
                   file1.go                     // declare : package <package2> in the first line
                   file2.go                     // declare : package <package2> in the first line
-           + file with main func
+           + file with main func               // folder called "main" can be declared to main go.mod
-           go.mod
            // helps to "go build" and to generate modName.exe file to execute